risk-first/website/De-Risking.md

 ## Transfer

 **Transferring** risk means _making it someone else's problem_.
-For example, when I buy home insurance, the impact of my house burning down is reduced.
+For example, when I buy home insurance, the personal consequence of my house burning down is reduced.
 It hasn't gone away completely, but at least the financial element of it is handled by the insurance company.

 In part 2, we'll see how **Transfer** of risk is an essential feature of [Software-as-a-Service (SaaS)](Software-Dependency-Risk).
 Inside organisations, **Transfer** of risk can become a political game: